Exemptions from Certificate of Need

 - The construction, development, acquisition or other establishment of community mental health and intellectual disability facility.

-- Providing behavioral health services.
+- Providing behavioral health facilities and services.

 - The construction, development, acquisition or other establishment of kidney disease treatment centers, including freestanding hemodialysis units but only to a medically underserved population.